-The first place to begin your search for church grants is with your denomination's headquarters.
-Some Denominations offer local churches grants for building or programing needs.
+The first place to begin your search for church grants is your denomination's headquarters.
+Some denominations offer local churches grants for building or programing needs.
 They will also assist with food or clothes banks.
-If you are not a member of a Denomination that offers church grants, you might try government or foundation grants for churches.
+If you are not a member of a denomination that offers church grants, you might try government or foundation grants for churches.

 There are many myths regarding church grants or faith-based funding.
-Church grants that are provided from a governmental source are not for the operation of the faith-based organization or church!
+Church grants that are provided from a governmental source are not intended for the operation of the faith-based organization or church!
 There are laws and restrictions regarding funds received from the government.
-While a faith-based organization can apply for a variety of grants, the service it is funding must be offered to everyone regardless of religion, race, gender, etc. A church receiving the grant cannot require participants in a program or service provided through the governmental funding source to attend services or profess a specific Denomination.
-Many church grants that are received usually have a benefit to the community.
+While a faith-based organization can apply for a variety of grants, the service it is funding must be offered to everyone regardless of religion, race, gender, etc. A church receiving the grant cannot require participants in a program or service provided through the governmental funding source to attend services or to profess a specific faith.
+Church grants usually provide a benefit to the community.
 The types of projects that would qualify for a government grant are homeless shelters, domestic violence shelters, food pantries, and a variety of other community benefit type services.
 Many churches decide not to pursue governmental sources when looking for grants for churches because of the restrictions and prohibitions placed upon recipients.

-The most common church grants are derived from foundations.
-Foundations can offer more variety, but few fund operational expenses such as salaries, utilities, supplies, etc. unless it is part of a service or program that is being funded through a church grant from their funds.
+The most common church grants are derived from foundations, which can offer more variety, but few fund operational expenses such as salaries, utilities, supplies, etc. unless they part of a service or program.
 It is normal for grantors to request that the program or project be performed in a separate building from the church itself to ensure that there is no discrimination.
 It also is easier to track the church grant's expenditures if everything is kept separate.

-One of the most important things to remember when preparing your church grant proposal, is there are few grants set aside just for churches.
-Churches receive grant funds through venues that also offer the same funding to community organizations.
-This makes it important that your church grant proposal be completed accurately and compellingly.
+One of the most important things to remember when preparing your church grant proposal, is that few grants are set aside just for churches.
+Churches receive grant funds through venues that also offer the same funding to community organizations, so it is important that your proposal is completed accurately and compellingly.